chris-paganon/chrispaganon.com/content/en/project/panier-quebecois.md

 - A wishlist system for our customers
 - ...

-*All features were developped in PHP in a custom plugin*
+*All features were developed in PHP in a custom plugin*